dangvd/crystal-dock/README.md

 ## Recommended icon theme

-A good icon theme to use with Crystal Dock is the Crystal Remix icon theme: https://github.com/dangvd/crystal-remix-icon-theme
+A nice icon theme to use with Crystal Dock is the Crystal Remix icon theme: https://github.com/dangvd/crystal-remix-icon-theme

 ---